KaiserWilhelm23/desent/README.md

 # DeSent

-A decentralized text messaging application that uses Ngrok
+A decentralized text messaging application that uses Ngrok, so not decentralized but this is being used as a proof of concept.

 Statuse: STABLE